pradeep3sep/interviewquestion/README dsa.md

 [Youtube video for concept](https://www.youtube.com/watch?v=qmlrMrIObvs)

 **`Hints when to use` - Find the sum of elements between indices `i` and `j` for multiple queries.**

-In the **Prefix Sum Algorithm**, the process is typically divided into two common steps:

 ### Example: